apache/apisix-website/blog/en/blog/2023/09/08/APISIX-interagtes-with-Coraza.md

 image: https://static.apiseven.com/uploads/2023/09/08/gLVTG2qC_APISIX%20&%20Coraza.png
 ---

 With the rapid advancement of cloud-native technology, securing APIs has become increasingly crucial.
-In response to this growing need, Apache APISIX has introduced a range of cutting-edge features.
-Among them, it is commendable that APISIX has integrated Coraza.
+In response to this growing need, [Apache APISIX](https://github.com/apache/apisix) has introduced a range of cutting-edge features.
+Among them, it is commendable that APISIX has integrated the [coraza-proxy-wasm](https://github.com/corazawaf/coraza-proxy-wasm) plugin.
 We will delve into APISIX's enhanced WAF capabilities and explore how Coraza can fortify applications against a wide array of web attacks, ensuring comprehensive security.

 ## Apache APISIX

-Apache APISIX is a dynamic, real-time, high-performance open-source API gateway that provides rich traffic management functions such as load balancing, dynamic upstream, canary release, circuit breaking, authentication, and observability.
+[Apache APISIX](https://apisix.apache.org/) is a dynamic, real-time, high-performance open-source API gateway that provides rich traffic management functions such as load balancing, dynamic upstream, canary release, circuit breaking, authentication, and observability.
 Being built based on NGINX and LuaJIT, Apache APISIX has ultra-high performance with a single-core QPS of up to 23,000 and an average delay of only 0.2 milliseconds.
 It can solve problems in traditional architecture, and at the same time adapt to the needs of the cloud-native era.

 As an API gateway, Apache APISIX has a wide range of application scenarios.
 It can be applied to scenarios such as gateways, Kubernetes Ingress, and service mesh, and can help enterprises quickly and safely process API and microservice traffic.
-At present, it has been tested and highly recognized by worldwide enterprises and organizations such as Amber Group, Airwallex, Lotus Cars, vivo, and European Factory Platform.
+At present, it has been tested and highly recognized by worldwide enterprises and organizations such as Amber Group, [Airwallex](https://apisix.apache.org/blog/2021/11/03/airwallex-usercase/), Lotus Cars, vivo, and European Factory Platform.

 ## Coraza

-WAF, or Web Application Firewall, is a network security tool designed to safeguard web applications against various cyberattacks by filtering and monitoring HTTP communications between web applications and the internet.
+[WAF](https://en.wikipedia.org/wiki/Web_application_firewall), or Web Application Firewall, is a network security tool designed to safeguard web applications against various cyberattacks by filtering and monitoring HTTP communications between web applications and the internet.

-Coraza is a highly renowned open-source WAF implementation.
+[Coraza](https://coraza.io/) is a highly renowned open-source WAF implementation.
 Integrating Coraza with APISIX significantly enhances APISIX's ability to protect upstream services.

 **It provides specific advantages in the following areas:**

 1. Attack Detection and Prevention: Coraza, through real-time analysis and monitoring of HTTP and HTTPS traffic, can detect and prevent common web attacks such as SQL injection, Cross-Site Scripting (XSS), Cross-Site Request Forgery (CSRF), and more.

 2. Logging and Reporting Capabilities: Coraza offers advanced logging and reporting features, allowing administrators to track and analyze security events within the system.
 This aids in promptly identifying potential threats and taking appropriate measures to address security issues.

 3. Flexibility and Scalability: It provides flexible configuration options, allowing administrators to customize according to specific application needs.
 It supports custom rules and policies, which can be configured based on specific security requirements.
 Additionally, it can integrate with other security tools and systems, providing a more comprehensive security solution.

 ## Why APISIX Prefers Coraza-WAF?